asmi-g/APOD-API-Project/README.md

 Because of the VSCode extension, every time you save a file, it will reload the page with your new changes.

 Aaaaaaaaand you're done!
 Easy as pie.

+➡️ To stop the program, in the same command prompt you started the program, go `Ctrl + c` and `Y` and the program will quit.

 ## Resources